cncf/wg-serverless/workflow/spec/spec.md

 Following sections provide detailed descriptions of the Serverless Workflow Model.
 For each part of the model we provide:
 - Parameter description in table format
 - [JSON Schema](https://json-schema.org/) definition

-You can find the entire Serverless Workflow JSON Schema [here](schema/serverless-workflow-schema-01.json).
-Note that this schema reflects the current status of the specification as is updated alongside this document.

 ### Workflow Model